akasakaid/blumtod/README.md

 `--worker` / `-W`: This argument is used to customize the number of threads/workers used when the bot script is running.
 By default, this script/software uses (total CPU cores / 2) as the number of workers.
 For example, if your CPU has 6 cores, the number of workers used is 3.
 You can customize the number of workers using this argument.
 For example, if you want to set the number of workers to 100, run `bot.py` with this argument: `python bot.py --worker 100`.
 And if you don't like using workers/threads/multiprocessing, you can customize the worker to 1, for example: `python bot.py --worker 1`.

+`--action` / `-A`: This argument is used to directly enter the desired menu.
+For example, if this bot script has 5 menus and you don't want to input manually, you can use this argument to directly enter the desired menu.
+Example: `python bot.py --action 5` means you will directly enter menu number 5.
+This argument is useful if you're using docker/pm2 to run the bot script in the background process.

 ## About Proxies

 Register on the following website to get free proxies: [Here](https://www.webshare.io/?referral_code=dwj0m9cdi4mp)